Upper Spencer Gulf Regional Sustainability Planning

 This project investigated potential impacts of increased shipping on the giant Australian cuttlefish - a species of conservation concern due to its significant decline in the Upper Spencer Gulf in recent years.

-The contract for this project was awarded to the Environmental Decisions Hub of the National Environmental Research Program, and the final report is scheduled to be provided in August 2014.
+The contract for this project was awarded to the Environmental Decisions Hub of the National Environmental Research Program.
+The final report for this project is provided below.

-The department is also working work with the Central Local Government Region of South Australia to implement activities identified as part of the local government grant.
+The Department is working with the Central Local Government Region of South Australia to conclude the final products of the local government grant by June 2015.